nickjs/batman.js/README.md

 #### 3. Write some test-driven code

 The tests are in `tests/batman`.
-You'll need to source any new test files in `tests/batman/test.html`.
+All test files in there are automatically included into the browser.

 #### 4. Create a pull request